Pavel-research/raml-typesystem-shapes/README.md

     description: string
 ```

-Now we need to mark that `NewTaskData` is not independent entity but just a representation of the `Task` data type
+Now we need to mark that `NewTaskData` is not conceptually different entity but just a representation of the `Task` data type
 in `Callable` this may be done by using `shapeOf` annotation:

 This annotation is defined by the following annotation type: